 Man Ray (born Emmanuel Radnitzky; 1890–1976) is celebrated for his Surrealist photographs and his camera-less photograms known as “rayographs.”
-But throughout his career, the artist—who landed in New York at the age of seven and moved to Paris in his thirties—produced major works across a wide range of artistic disciplines including painting, film, sculpture, printmaking, tapestry, and poetry.
+But throughout his career, the American born artist produced major works across a wide range of artistic disciplines including painting, film, sculpture, printmaking, tapestry, and poetry.

 After meeting Marcel Duchamp in New York, Man Ray packed up his paints and cameras and followed his friend (and sometimes collaborator) to Paris in 1921.
 As the principal American participant in the Dadaist movement and alongside Parisian Surrealist painters, Man Ray found the artistic freedom he so craved.

-Experimenting in his darkroom he placed objects on light-sensitive paper to create his signature artform—the “rayograph”—which Jean Cocteau aptly described as “paintings with light.”2 Working with muse and protégé Lee Miller, Man Ray used the process of solarization to create stunning portraits, nudes and still-lifes in which subjects circumscribed by shadowy lines appear to radiate a heavenly light.
+Experimenting in his darkroom he placed objects on light-sensitive paper to create his signature artform—the “rayograph”—which Jean Cocteau aptly described as “paintings with light.”
+Working with muse and protégée Lee Miller, Man Ray used the process of solarization to create stunning portraits, nudes and still-lifes in which subjects circumscribed by shadowy lines appear to radiate a heavenly light.